The gluttonous God

 A few days ago, a Pakistani tourist named Mohammed Ismail was visiting the city of Madyan, in northwestern Pakistan, when he was accused of blasphemy for allegedly desecrating the Quran, the holy book of Muslims.
 After being chased by an excited crowd, the police took him into the police station to try to protect him and investigate the facts.
 However, loudspeakers at the local mosque incited the crowd to storm the police station and kill the man.

 He was beaten by hundreds of people and burned alive.
 While he burned, his body continued to be trampled, stoned and attacked with pieces of wood and other objects.
 The images are shocking.
 The crowd also set fire to the police station and police vehicles.
 This was not an isolated incident in Pakistan.
-This kind of thing happens a lot, especially between enemies who accuse each other of blasphemy so that people lynch them
+This kind of thing happens a lot, especially between enemies who accuse each other of blasphemy so that people will lynch them.

 Pakistan has laws against blasphemy.
 There is even the death penalty for some cases.
-But while there are people serving sentences for blaspheming Islam, including life sentences and death row convicts, the Pakistani state itself has not yet executed anyone for this crime.
+But while there are people serving sentences for blaspheming against Islam, including life sentences and death row convicts, the Pakistani state itself has not yet executed anyone for this crime.
 Not that it's necessary.
 Most of the accused are not even arrested and tried, as the heated spirits of the devout population ensure that they are finished off long before any due process.

 And anyone who thinks that this type of violence and oppression at the hands of God's devotees is restricted to just one of the monotheisms is mistaken.